-The use of mortar for the bedding of concrete or clay ridge and ridged hip tiles on concrete or clay tiles or fibre cement slates; does not provide sufficient tensile bond strength to resist wind uplift as it can be affected by a number of factors, such as wind loadings, mix of mortar, design and movement of the roof structure.
-The use of mortar bedding should be supplemented by suitable mechanical fixings to ensure the component is mechanically fixed.
+The use of mortar for the bedding of concrete, clay ridge, ridged hip tiles on concrete, lay tiles or fibre cement slates does not provide sufficient tensile bond strength to resist wind uplift, as it can be affected by a number of factors, such as wind loadings, mix of mortar, design and movement of the roof structure.
+The tensile strength of mortar should not be taken into account as the mechanical fixings should provide the resistance.
 Note: Dry fix ridge and hip systems are available to provide full mechanical fixing of all ridge and hip tiles to meet BS 5534 recommendations.